michaelkleinbehance/XPSPL/docs/quickstart.rst

 How it works
 ____________

-With XPSPL your not calling functions or object methods rather your sending signals.
+With XPSPL your not calling functions rather your sending signals.

 You develop your application to install signal processors on load using the XPSPL API.

-Your application then emits the signals you have installed to, at a very high level this is no different than calling a function, only you do it differently.
+Your application then emits the signals you have installed, at a very high level this is no different than calling a function.

 The advantage to this is that unlike a function call a signal is caught, can be interrupted and allows for performing processes using a completely decoupled but shared architecture.